-Martinsville Speedway celebrates its 70th anniversary in 2017, and there's more to see in this quaint, historic town.
-All but one of the museums are free, and the Smithsonian-affiliated Virginia Museum of Natural History is $7 a person.
+Martinsville Speedway celebrated its 70th anniversary in 2017, and there's more to see in this quaint, historic town.
+All but one of the museums are free, and the Smithsonian-affiliated Virginia Museum of Natural History is $7 for adults and $5 for seniors and kids 3 and older.
 Outdoor recreation is cheap and plentiful, and there's a free loaner bike program.
 Hotels range from $70 to $140 a night, although rates can be higher during Nascar weekends.

 Fairbanks, Alaska, is situated in the auroral oval, about 200 miles from the Arctic Circle, making this cold city a hotspot for travelers who want to see the Northern Lights.
 City officials recommend at least a three-day stay in fall, winter, or early spring for an 80 percent chance of successful viewing.
 Area hotels offer Northern Lights wake-up calls, but visitors can opt for a more quintessentially Alaskan experience like a cabin stay or sled-dog trip, too.

-Getting to Hanoi, the architecturally diverse city sometimes called the Paris of the East, can be pricey -- flights start around $500 from Los Angeles.
+Getting to Hanoi, the architecturally diverse city sometimes called the Paris of the East, can be pricey — flights start at more than $500 from Los Angeles.
 Even taking that expense into consideration, a Vietnamese vacation can be remarkably cheap.
-Bahn mi sandwiches are less than $2, Vietnamese coffee is $1, and 4-star hotels can be as low as $33 a night.
+Bahn mi sandwiches are less than $2, Vietnamese coffee is $1, and 4-star hotels can be as low as $35 a night.

-The America's Cup sailing race and a wave of new and renovated resorts attracted many affluent visitors to Bermuda this past year.
+The America's Cup sailing race and a wave of new and renovated resorts have attracted many affluent visitors to Bermuda in the past year.
 An affordable and stress-free way to see the pink-sand beaches is to take a cruise to the island nation.
-For instance, an interior cabin on a seven-night sailing from Boston aboard Norwegian Cruise Line's Dawn starts at $579.
+For instance, an interior cabin on a seven-night sailing from Boston aboard Norwegian Cruise Line's Dawn starts at $599.

 From popular spring break destinations such as Panama City Beach to under-the-radar locales such as Navarre Beach, Florida's Emerald Coast offers bargains and beautiful scenery.
 Destin is a top beach destination with sugar-white sand, and "The Truman Show" put the pristine, almost bizarrely perfect beach community of Seaside solidly on the tourist map.